feanored/financas-dos-bichos/README.md

-# GerenciadorDeTarefas
+# App de Gestão de Finanças Pessoais

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `https://financas-dos-bichos.web.app/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding